Neat two-motor soft-top first victim of GM Saab sale?

 Rather than than cook up some dull-as-dishwater leccy city car, those crazy Swedes opted for a twin-motor 250kW (335bhp), 115mph two-door convertible that could hit 60mph in around 6.5 seconds.

-That's the sort of thinking we like here at Register Hardware.
+That's the sort of thinking we like here at The Register.

 Saab's ZE 9-3: utterly lovely?